ThomasBeHappy/SqueakSpeak/README.md

   - 💝 Code validation with love
   - 🌸 Adorable project management
   - 📑 Multiple file support (like having many cheese storage rooms!)
+  - 🎯 Extension support for even more mouse magic
+  - 🎨 Customizable themes for every mouse's mood

 - **🐁 Mouse Party Features**
   - 💕 Share your code with mouse friends in real-time